mybuilder/cronos-bundle/README.md

 use MyBuilder\Bundle\CronosBundle\Annotation\Cron;
 ```

-Then add to the phpdoc for the command class the '@Cron' annotation which tells cron when you want it to run
+Then add to the phpdoc for the command class the '@Cron' annotation which tells cron when you want it to run.
-This example says it should be run on the web server, every 5 minutes and we don't want to log any output.
+This example says it should be run on the web server, every 5 minutes, and we don't want to log any output.

 ```php
 /**